SCO Group: "The Most Hated Company in Tech"

 SCO suffered a distributed denial-of-service attack against its website in early May 2003, the first of several times the website would be shut down by hackers.
 One that began in late January 2004 became the most prolonged, when a denial-of-service attack coming out of the Mydoom computer worm prevented access to the sco.com domain for over a month.

 The general IT industry was not pleased with what SCO was doing either.
-The September 22, 2003 issue of InfoWorld had a dual-orientation cover that, if read right side up, had thumbs-up picture with the text "If SCO Loses", and if read upside down, had a thumbs-down picture with the text "If SCO Wins".
+The September 22, 2003 issue of InfoWorld had a dual-orientation cover that, if read right side up, had a thumbs-up picture with the text "If SCO Loses", and if read upside down, had a thumbs-down picture with the text "If SCO Wins".

 By February of the following year, Businessweek was headlining that the SCO Group was "The Most Hated Company In Tech".
 A similar characterization was made by the Robert X. Cringely-bylined column in InfoWorld, which in March 2004 called SCO "the Most Despised Technology Company".
 The cover of a May 2004 issue of Fortune magazine had a photograph of McBride accompanied by the large text "Corporate Enemy No. 1".
 SCO's actions in suing Linux end users was especially responsible for some forms of corporate distaste towards it.